codex-academy/database-intro/steps/handlebars.md

 ---
 # Templates

-To combine data and html we use a template engine.
+To combine data and HTML we use a template engine.

 ## Templating using Handlebars example

-We will be using `handlebars` as our template engine, it combines data with templates to render information.
+We will be using `handlebars` as our template engine: it combines data with templates to render information.

-A typical handlebars template look likes this
+A typical handlebars template look likes this:

 {% highlight html %}
 {% raw %}